SiyuanSong2004/SiyuanSong2004.github.io/_pages/about.md

 - use computational models to understand the underlying mechanism of language acquisition (first language, second language) and language processing.

-- Study the role of context (visual hints, pragmatics...) in language learning.
+- Study the role of context (visual hints, social context...) in language learning.

 - Evaluate language models in a scientific and cognitive-inspired way.